 In 2022, the District contracted with Matrix Consulting Group to conduct a Cost Recovery and Fee Analysis Study (Fee Study) to review the existing fee schedules in Rule 210 and analyze the cost-of-service relationships between the District and the regulated community.
 The Fee Study focused on the fee schedules for the stationary source permitting and compliance programs, air quality planning, air toxics, and source tests.
 The results of the Fee Study showed that the District is only recovering 47% of its costs to implement these mandated programs.

-In October 2023, the District presented the results of the Fee Study to this Board as part of the Long-Range Fiscal Strategy (Strategy).
+In October 2023, the District presented the results of the Fee Study to your Board as part of the Long-Range Fiscal Strategy (Strategy).
 The Strategy included a suite of recommendations designed to provide the District with a long-term mechanism to stay fiscally sound.
-One of the recommendations was to adopt a Cost Recovery Policy, which was formally adopted at your January 2024 Board meeting.
-Another recommendation - which is the focus of this discussion item - was to revise Rule 210 to achieve the cost-recovery goals set forth in the newly adopted Cost Recovery Policy.
+One of the recommendations was to adopt a Cost-Recovery Policy, which was formally adopted at your January 18, 2024 Board meeting.
+Another recommendation - which was brought to your Board at the March 21, 2024 meeting as a Discussion item - was to revise Rule 210 (Fees) to achieve the cost-recovery goals set forth in the newly adopted Cost-Recovery Policy.